leanprover-community/aesop/README.md

 A ∧ B` which you register as an `apply` rule, and you also have a `cases` rule for `And`, we want to make sure that `h` is not destroyed by the `cases` rule.
 To do this, we create a new hypothesis `_local.h : A ∧ B` and register that hypothesis as an `apply` rule.
-We also mark `_local.h` as an `auxDecl` to make sure that most tactics will ignore it; e.g. it will not be found by `assumption`.
+We also mark `_local.h` as an `implDetail` to make sure that most tactics will ignore it; e.g. it will not be found by `assumption`.

 #### Branch State